Timothy C. Hain, MD, Chicago IL. • Page last modified: April 12, 2020

 There are lower thresholds for light found in migraine, tension and cervical headaches.
 Chong et al (2015) reported that "Relative to migraineurs without interictal photosensitivity, migraineurs with interictal photosensitivity have thicker cortex in several brain areas including the right lingual, isthmus cingulate and pericalcarine regions, and the left precentral, postcentral and supramarginal regions".
 This suggests that photosensitivity in migraine can be "hard wired" into the cortex, or alternatively and more simply, that these groups represent different disorders, both called "migraine".
 Recent genetic studies of "migraine" showing a myriad of genes associated with "migraine" lends more support to this idea.

 Light wavelength also alters photosensitivity.
 Blue light is more uncomfortable according to some, and red light according to others.
 Treatment efforts usually just boil down to trying out colored classes until one is found that helps.
-This again suggests that there may be a myriad of underlying mechanisms all being called "migraine".
+Some optometrists have special equipment to make this more efficient.
+The multiplicity of tints that people report effective again suggests that there may be a myriad of underlying mechanisms all being called "migraine".

 Migraine patients often endorse sensitivity to flicker, such as in fluorescent lighting, and prefer "natural lighting" that does not flicker.